 Once you click on that, 7 Cups takes you to a dedicated and private chat room.
 There was no need to sign up for an account or enter in any credit card information.
 I found this to be particularly beneficial because many people (myself included) want a trial term to see how the system works and what level of support is provided.
 As for a paid account with a certified professional: it is similar to every other online therapy service.
 You will need to answer a few questions that a 7 Cups ‘bot’ asks you.
 Once you have completed that short question and answer session, 7 Cups pairs you with a professional therapist.
 You will need to enter your payment information before trying the service.
 This is standard in the industry.
 Moreover, with 7, there is a 3-day free trial on the paid service so if you don’t like it, you can simply cancel your account at any time.

 As mentioned above, 7 Cups of Tea offers two types of support options – a 100% free service with a ‘listener’ or a paid service with a certified therapist.
-Since the paid service is very new to 7 Cups of Tea (they have been offering their service 100% free until very recently), it is very difficult for potential customers to find any information on their price point.
-Go ahead – try to find any information online about 7 Cups of Tea price.
+Since the paid service is very new to 7 Cups of Tea (they have been offering their service 100% free until very recently), it is very difficult for potential customers to find any information on their pricing.
+Go ahead – try to find any information online about 7 Cups of Tea’s price.
 Good news though – I have this information for you.
-7 Cups of Tea charges $150 per month for unlimited chat with your therapist.
-This is roughly 25% higher than the going rate of other high profile e-counseling services.
-To be quite honest though, I can’t complain.
-Presto Experts charges $1-3 per minute.
-If you’re doing one session per week in 30 minute intervals, that will cost you $240 per month.
-So, the savings is clear on 7 Cups of Tea.
-Additionally, users tend to love 7 Cups of Tea specifically because of its community like nature.
+7 Cups of Tea charges $150 per month for unlimited chat with your therapist, which is pretty competitive.
+Additionally, users tend to love them specifically because of its community-based orientation.

 Usability (Desktop & Mobile):